2019 •Sega Genesis

 The 4:3 aspect ratio adds another layer to the story.
 Retro gaming screens are never neutral.
 They reward some libraries, punish others, and always whisper a preference about how the device expects to be used.

 GamePi20 leaves the strongest impression when you frame it as a recommendation for shoppers who want a focused retro machine with a clear role.
-That framing keeps the review honest and stops the verdict from sliding into generic praise.
+That is the lens that makes the strengths feel intentional instead of accidental.

 Budget shortlist candidate is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The compatibility profile around Game Boy (A), NES (A), Sega Genesis (A), and Game Boy Advance (B) gives it a concrete identity.
 The main caution remains separated d-pad, face buttons rotate so letters can be upside down or sideways.